 Board of Directors

-Northumberland Players has been a thriving community theatre for 40 years.
-The directors are willing and committed individuals who participate in the decision-making and share responsibilities for the on-going management of a company with 100 members and 300 volunteers.
+Northumberland Players has been a thriving community theatre for 41 years.
+The directors are willing and committed individuals who participate in the decision-making and share responsibilities for the on-going management of a company with 100 members and over 300 volunteers.
 That’s what makes us great and enables us to produce many successful productions each year in several venues in Northumberland County, Ontario.